microsoft/TypeScript-Handbook/pages/advanced/Namespaces.md

 They can span multiple files, and can be concatenated using `--outFile`.
 Namespaces can be a good way to structure your code in a simple web application, with all dependencies included as `<script>` tags in your HTML page.

-Just like all global namespace pollution, it can be hard to identify component dependencies, especially in a large application.
+However, as with all global namespace pollution, it can be hard to identify component dependencies, especially in a large application.

 # First steps

 Let's start with the program we'll be using as our example throughout this page.
-We've written a small set of simplistic string validators, as you might write to check a user's input on a form in a webpage or check the format of an externally-provided data file.
+We've written a small set of simplistic string validators to check a user's input on a form in a webpage or check the format of an externally-provided data file.

 ## Validators in a single file